TomAve/DeepLearningModels/README.md

 # Deep Learning Model

-This repository contains the source code for a Deep Learning model along with the Playground repository, which includes Jupyter Notebook files for different models following the "Zero to Hero" tutorial made by Andrej Karpathy, which can be found at [this address](https://www.youtube.com/playlist?list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ).
+This repository contains for different deep learning models following the "Zero to Hero" tutorial made by Andrej Karpathy, which can be found at [this address](https://www.youtube.com/playlist?list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ).

 ## "Zero to Hero" Tutorial